alphagov/govuk-rfcs/rfc-136-remove-our-backup-cdn-in-gcp.md

 A simultaneous outage of both Fastly and AWS CloudFront is very unlikely.
 So the Google Cloud CDN backup provides very little extra reliability.

-At the same time, the cost of maintaining the Google Cloud CDN backup is non-trivial.
+The infrastructure cost of the Google Cloud CDN backup is negligible, but the cost of maintaining it is significant (it's broken right now, and it would take several weeks of engineering time to fix it).

 The maintenance cost outweighs the expected reliability benefit, so we should remove the Google Cloud CDN backup.